ajna0501/portfolio/README.md

  inspired me to persue something in creative industry.
 The team was amazing and I would help them with tasts like :
  - Editing 3D obejcts in Blender
  - Helped when testing projects
- - Organized and hos VR fairs and events
+ - Organized and host VR fairs and events

 * * *

-### Student job at a restourant , _Marktspiele Krems_
+### Student job at a restaurant , _Marktspiele Krems_

  December 2021 - June 2022, Krems Austira

-I worked in a restourant as a first student job.
+I worked in a restaurant as a first student job.
 I was behind the bar making drinks and organizing work schedules.
 Was responsible for most service industry tasks

 * * *